Roy's Motel & Café, Amboy, California

 in front the Original Route 66

-the cupola in Lincoln Logan County Courthouse
+the cupola in the Lincoln Logan County Courthouse

 a Route 66 Motel